SigFyg/sigfyg/index.markdown

 <div class="wp-block-columns">
 <div class="wp-block-column">
-<p>I graduated from Georgia Tech in Fall 2020 with a B.S. in Electrical Engineering and a Minor in Computer Science.
+<p>I'm a PhD student at the University of Michigan Ann-Arbor.
+I graduated from Georgia Tech in Fall 2020 with a B.S. in Electrical Engineering and a Minor in Computer Science.
 My research interests include robotics, neuromorphic computing, mixed-signal circuits, and control theory.
-I wrote a proposal on universal actuation while doing research at Georgia Tech, which I hope to design and test during my PhD (acceptances pending).
+I am currently working on my <a href="../wp-content/uploads/2021/01/Ting_Research_Proposal_website-1.pdf">universal acuation proposal</a>.
 If you want to learn more, feel free to continue exploring my website.
 I hope you like what you find.</p>
 </div>